 Frequently Asked Questions (FAQs)

-Can I get a mortgage with a retrospective warranty?
+Q: Can I mortgage a self-build home with a non-standard warranty?

 About The Author